Updated: Jan 6

 Log your activity, build your pipeline

 Earlier we said that understanding your KPI(s) is a key component to your success.
-Tracking that activity is also important as it helps you understand the areas you are doing well and where needs to improve.
+Tracking that activity is also important as it helps you understand the areas you are doing well and where you need to improve.
 Using your CRM helps you and your team lead to identify quick wins and areas of improvement.

 It also brings no major business analytics or sales intelligence to the organisation without someone having to spend time looking at the data.